 Finally, this last reason is more of a qualitative one but paper documents in this day and age are a bit clunky.
 I firmly believe that your brand is established throughout the entire project “experience”, much in the same way that Apple takes care to design not only its products but also its product packaging, user manuals, retail stores and shopping bags.

-I think having a seamless on-boarding experience from the beginning is a mark of differentiation and establishes your credibility and professionalism from the onset of the project.
+Having a seamless on-boarding experience from the beginning is a mark of differentiation and establishes your credibility and professionalism from the onset of the project.
 There are both free and inexpensive services which I’ve outlined below.
 Also remember that legal and electronic services are tax-writable business expenses!

 Fresh Books – this one is nice because you maintain invoicing and contracts in one platform. you can build everything into this platform to auto sync invoicing and accounting in one easy system.
 It’s about $25/month but you can try a 30-day free trial.

-Hope this helps!
 Feel free to comment below if you have questions or suggestions for what to cover in my next blogging series.